AL6981/Fostering-an-Inclusive-Community/workshop-1.md

 ~Take turns sharing your partner's view with the group.
 ~Spend 3 minutes as a group deciding the three biggest take-aways to share with the whole team.
 Designate one speaker, and one person to put the info on a chart paper.

-Whole Launch team reviews summary sheet.
+Each group shares summary sheet with whole team.
 Does this guide us to a set list of agreed upon norms?
 Are there any items that leave us uncertain?
 Does more work need to be done or do we have consensus?

+### 15 Minute Movement Break!

 ## Intent vs Impact (45 min):
 **Objectives**